ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

-  In `Pull Request 93`_, people seemed generally good with the current structure, but there were several suggestions for reorganization that I will implement in the next pull request.
+  In `Pull Request 93`_, people seemed generally good with the current structure, but there were several suggestions for reorganization that I will implement in a new pull request.

   **Question:** Are the sections in a good order?